merely-useful/py-rse/index.md

 using `git checkout ID`, where `ID` is the tag, branch name, or commit identifier.
 If we do this,
 we need to remember to put the repository back to the right state afterward.

-### Exercise \@ref(git-cmdline-ex-timestamp) {-}

-GitHub displays timestamps in a human-readable relative format (i.e. "22 hours ago" or "three weeks ago").
-However, if we hover over the timestamp we can see the exact time at which the last change to the file occurred.

 ### Exercise \@ref(git-cmdline-ex-push-commit) {-}